Routing

 Example: Routing Information Protocol (RIP).

-Example: Open Shortest Path First (OSFP).
+Example: Open Shortest Path First (OSPF).

 Source Routing

 The source node specifies the complete route that packets must follow.
+Intermediate routers do not make forwarding decisions.

 TypeMeaning